Charlotte Mason Spelling & A Free Spelling Chart

 3. I have made a spelling chart for the children to use as they study their dictation.

-This spelling chart is also useful for keeping a record of the words that they are having difficulty with.
+This spelling chart is also useful for keeping a record of the words your child has difficulty spelling.
 It has a space for the child to write out their word, work out the syllables and it gives them a place to tick when they can say it with their eyes closed.

 You can download my spelling chart here.